clsavino/build-a-burger-orm-mvc/README.md

 # build-a-burger-orm-mvc

 Build a Burger app demonstrates a backend server using NodeJS with Express Routing.
-All data is stored in a database.
+All data is stored in a MySQL database.
 App uses the the http methods GET, PUSH, and DELETE.
 Built using the ORM and MVC models for the file structure.

 Build A Burger is hosted on Heroku and uses JAWSDB to store all the burger data.